libigl/libigl-examples/README.md

 glut](https://github.com/alecjacobson/glut) that supports scroll wheel and the command ⌘ key.

+### AntTweakBar

+I'd recommend installing AntTweakBar as a static library.
+You can do this from with then `libigl/external/AntTweakBar` directory using:

+    make -C [libigl]/external/AntTweakBar/src -f Makefile.osx

+### Embree

+I'd recommend installing Embree via the `libigl/external/embree` submodule.
+Travel there and follow the usual cmake build:

+    cd [libigl]/external/embree
+    mkdir build
+    cd build
+    cmake ..
+    make

 ## Compilation

+### Make

+> This is hopefully subject to change as I update examples to be built with
+> cmake.

 Each example directory is independent and be compiled using: